edangomez/RL-Homework-AML/README.md

 ## Report

 Upload a pdf file with your report named LastName_report.pdf.
 Also, upload the code and gifs to the repo

+This repo and project are based on Reinforcement Learning projecto from 6.86x Machine Learning from Linear Models to Deep learning EdX course.